-Every Police Force in the UK and Channel Islands has a Firearms unit.
+Every Police Force in the UK and Channel Islands has a Firearms Unit.
 These units consist of men and women who are qualified Police Officers first and foremost, having completed a minimum of two years 'on the beat'.
-They will then complete the necessary courses to become Authorised Firearms Officers.
+They will then complete an initial firearms course ( IFC) to become Authorised Firearms Officers.

 Officers who wish to become Firearms Officers have to undergo a rigorous selection procedure.
 During this they will have to demonstrate their knowledge of the law, their appropriate and proportional use of force, their communication skills and their basic common sense.
-If successful in the application stage they will then go on to an assessment stage where their skills, temperament and fitness will be evaluated.
-If they pass this phase they will then begin the courses that will teach them weapon skills and tactics.
-Each Police Force varies in its approach to training although there are guidelines laid down by the Association Of Chief Police Officers (ACPO), and the National Police Improvement Agency (NPIA) on how this training should be conducted and assessed.
+If successful in the application stage they will then go on to an assessment stage where their skills, temperament and fitness ( currently 9.4 on the bleep test for an AFO) will be evaluated.
+If they pass this phase they will then begin the IFC course that will teach them weapon handling skills, shooting, advanced first aid and tactics.
+Each Police Force Weapons Training Department will be accredited by the College of Policing in its delivery and assessment of training through Applied Professional Practice (APP) issued by the College of Policing in conjunction with National Police Chiefs Council (NPCC)

 Without doubt the training is challenging!
 Officers are placed under immense pressure to test their ability to become Authorised Firearms Officers.
-If they are successful on their courses they will join their respective firearms units.
+If they are successful on their IFC course they will join their respective firearms units.